-Despite the payment of income taxes, cash flows from operating activities amounted to a cash inflow of ¥14.1 billion mainly because of an increase in quarterly net income.
+Despite payment of income taxes and others, cash flows from operating activities amounted to a cash inflow of ¥16.5 billion, mainly because of an increase in quarterly net income.

-Cash flows from investing activities amounted to a cash outflow of ¥5.8 billion, primarily due to outlays for the purchase of tangible fixed assets, shares of subsidiaries, and investment securities.
+Cash flows from investing activities amounted to a cash outflow of ¥38.6 billion, primarily due to outlays for the purchase of investment securities and tangible fixed assets.